arjunvision/-bmi-calculator-and-chart/README.md

-# BMI Analysis and Visualization 🧮
+# BMI Calculator and Chart 🧮

 ### This project calculates Body Mass Index (BMI) for a sample dataset, categorizes it, and visualizes the results using Seaborn and Matplotlib.